StarRocks/docs/faq/Deploy_faq.md

 - Do not add "32" at the end of an IP address or change "32" to "28".
 - You can also upgrade to StarRocks 2.1 or later.

-## The error "StarRocks BE http service did not start correctly, exiting" occurs when I start a backend (BE) after installation
+## Why does the error "StarRocks BE http service did not start correctly, exiting" occur when I start a backend (BE) after installation?

 When installing a BE, the system reports a startup error: StarRocks Be http service did not start correctly, exiting.